Nik0dem0-py/nextcord-bot-example/README.md

 Welcome! :heart: I'm back at it again, this time it's going to be better.
 An hour ago (11.11.21 around 10pm), I leaked my token :rofl:, Discord's bot DM'ed me (great system discord!)
 Anyways, where was I?
 Ah yes, here are the instruction how to use it!

+## Prerequisites:

+- Python 3.9.x is recommended, though 3.8.x could be used.
+- All required packages are in the `requirements.txt` file.

 ## Instructions - How to discord bot. :robot:

 **1. First of all you download the files?
 Or do we do it later? :thinking: Who am I kidding?**